Home » Blogs » Stock Market 1O1 » What is spot market?

 National Spot Exchange Ltd (NSEL), National Commodities and Derivatives Spot Exchange Limited, Reliance Spot Exchange Limited, and Indian Bullion Spot Exchange Limited.

-While trades on the exchange are fully regulated by the stock exchange, trades on the OTC markets are not regulated.
-The terms are flexible to suit the requirements of the traders.
+Trades on the exchange are fully regulated by the stock exchange, ensuring transparency and fairness.
+However, trades on the OTC markets are not regulated.
+They operate with more flexibility, where the terms can be customized between the buyer and seller but lack stringent oversight.

 Also read: OTC market – A beginner’s guide to decentralized trading